Lower Dolpo Trek

 • Complimentary welcome dinner

-• Two-night stay in Kathmandu, including breakfast.
+• Three-night stay in Kathmandu, including breakfast.

 • All necessary trekking permits for Shey Phoksundo National Park, TIMS cards, etc.

-• All accommodation during the trek
+• All accommodation during the trek homestay and tents

 • Three meals a day during the trek